BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 To understand processor design, the first thing that I have read was [this answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153) on Stackoverflow.
 There are too nice things with this answer:
-- it does to the essential, and keeps nothing else than what's essential
+- it goes to the essential, and keeps nothing else than what's essential
 - the taken example is a RISC processor, that shares several similarities with RISC-V

 What we learn there is that there will be a _register file_, that will